angellalao/angellalao/README.md

 # 💫 About Me:
-I am a Software Engineering Student at Holberton School Australia | Switching careers to tech while working full-time as a Cardiac Sonographer.

 🌍  I'm based in Melbourne, AUS<br>🚀  I'm currently working on AirBnB project<br>🌱  I’m currently learning SQL<br>💬  Ask me about House Renovations<br>⚡  Fun fact: I can solve a Rubik's cube in less than a minute